The scanner finished its third sweep and chimed.

 Green light.
 Standard tissue mending.

-Elara stared at the readout long enough that Caleb thought she was going to ask the machine to run it again.
-She didn't.
-She set the wand down on the bedside table with the careful precision of someone setting down something she'd been thinking about hitting him with.
+Elara studied the readout long enough that Caleb thought she was going to ask the machine to run it again.
+Instead, she set the wand down on the bedside table with the careful precision of someone setting down something she'd been thinking about hitting him with.

 "You've been pulling this indestructible act since we were nine."